-Jakaya Kikwete, Former President of Tanzania and SUN Movement Lead Group Member
+Jakaya Kikwete, Former President of Tanzania and SUN Movement Lead Group Member r nutritious food, which can help achieve country strategies to improve nutritic

 The SUN Business Network's rationale for, and pathway, to engaging business is captured below.
 National SUN Business Networks are designing strategies to engage national companies of all sizes, with the aim to increase the accessibility and affordability of nutritious food and services to low income consumers.